Mont des Arts

 Is the Mont des Arts free?

 Yes, the garden, terrace, and stairs are free, open daily, and popular with locals on lunch breaks.
 Events sometimes add barriers, but access generally remains.
 The Royal Library and nearby museums are ticketed, separate from the terrace.
-You can pair a free skyline pause here with narrated context from StoryHunt, then dip into a single museum to keep costs sensible.

 • Terrace and garden, free access